joshuajung/whitelabel/README.md

 * [ESLint](https://eslint.org) for linting
 * [Prettier](https://prettier.io) for code formatting

+Please always feel free to refer to the respective docs. :-)

 ## SSR
 Whitelabel leverages server-side rendering by Next.js for increased performance and SEO.
 As it is primarily intended for fully dynamic web-apps, it does not make use of Next.js's Automatic Static Optimization mechanism, but instead falls back on full SSR for all pages.